Where is Boston?

 Learn about the history, geography, and population of America's historic heartland in this article.

-The historic heart of America "beats" on the eastern shore of the Atlantic Ocean, in Massachusetts.
-Much of Boston is built on mounded earth.
-The first settlers brought it from the nearby hills, struggling with the local swamps.
-Only two neighborhoods in the city, Back Bay and South Boston, stand on solid ground.
+The historical heart of America lies on the eastern coast of the Atlantic Ocean, in the state of Massachusetts.
+Most of Boston was built on reclaimed land.
+The first settlers brought soil from nearby hills to battle the local swamps.
+Only two districts — Back Bay and South Boston — stand on solid ground.

-The city is very compact and covers only 232 square kilometers, of which 125 square kilometers is land.
-More than 600 thousand people live on this territory.
-In the Boston metropolitan area, the population is more than four million.
-The average age of residents is 27-28 years old.
+The city is very compact, covering only 232 sq. km, of which 125 sq. km is land.
+More than 600,000 people live within this area, while the greater Boston metropolitan region is home to over four million residents.
+The average age of the population is 27–28 years.

 Row houses in back bay, boston

-In 1773, the famous "Boston Tea Party" took place in the city - the residents, dissatisfied with the law on new import duties, snuck onto the ships of the East India Company and dumped all the bales of tea into the bay.
-Another three years later, the Declaration of Independence was read publicly for the first time from the balcony of the Old State House.
+In 1773, Boston witnessed the famous “Boston Tea Party,” when residents, outraged by new import duties, boarded ships of the East India Company and threw all the tea cargo into the harbor.
+Three years later, the Declaration of Independence was read publicly for the first time from the balcony of the Old State House.